thebadaruddinshaikh/my-neat-code/Trees/README.md

 If you can answer these questions , you can solve any recrusive tree problem without much effort.
 Question

+### Important Note :

+**DO NOT ZOOM OUT!!!
+STAY AT THIS LEVEL : COMPLETE TREE NODE, IT WONT COMPLICATE THINGS, STAYING AT LEVEL WILL MAKE THE PROBLEM SO EASY, YOU WOULD FEEL YOU ARE CHEATING, I PROMISE!!**

 ## Top Down

 In this type of recursion the parent passes information about the tree above